 Describe what happened between you, and how you feel about the situation.
 Do you think you could ever forgive them in real life?

-Journal prompts for considering the world around you
+Considering the world around you

 In these turbulent times we live in, there’s a lot to consider about how we as individuals and communities live our lives in this world.